Explaining Caption-Image Interactions in CLIP Models with Second-Order Attributions: Related work

-\paragraph{CLIP explainability.} Several works have previously pursued the goal of better understanding \gls{clip} models and contrastive image encoders. \cite{clip-bottleneck} and \cite{clip-qda} have proposed information bottleneck approaches. \cite{sparse_concepts} identified interpretable sparse concepts in the embedding space. \cite{ecor} predict human-understandable rationales for images. \cite{clip-negation} localized where the text encoder processes negation. \cite{clip-wordnet} create saliency maps for WordNet concepts. \cite{gscorecam} propose an improved CAM variant and analyze which objects the model looks at. \cite{disentangle_clip} are interested in the entaglement of image representations. \citet{clip_disection} identified the roles of individual attention heads in \gls{clip}'s image encoder and later investivated second-order effects of neurons \citep{gandelsman25}. \citet{clip_robust} examined safety objectives in \gls{clip} models and \citet{clip_domain} investigated their out-of-domain generalization. \citet{gradeclip} explored a wide range of first-order methods to attribute similarity scores to images and captions independently and \citet{clip_surgery} proposed the CLIPSurgery method. \citet{tip} and \cite{taylorCAM} independently introduced a second-order variant of gradCAM that can assess feature interactions.
+\paragraph{CLIP explainability.} Several works have previously pursued the goal of better understanding \gls{clip} models and contrastive image encoders. \cite{clip-bottleneck} and \cite{clip-qda} have proposed information bottleneck approaches. \cite{sparse_concepts} identified interpretable sparse concepts in the shared embedding space. \cite{ecor} predicted human-understandable rationales for images. \cite{clip-negation} localized where the text encoder processes negation. \cite{clip-wordnet} created saliency maps for \textsc{WordNet} concepts. \cite{gscorecam} proposed an improved CAM variant and analyzed which objects the model looks at. \cite{disentangle_clip} were interested in the entanglement of image representations. \citet{clip_disection} identified the roles of individual attention heads in \gls{clip}'s image encoder and later investigated second-order effects of neurons \citep{gandelsman25}. \citet{clip_concepts} analyzed whether \gls{clip} models adequately handle compositional concepts. \citet{clip_differences} investigated the model's reasoning ability about differences in images and \citet{clip_robust} examined safety objectives.
+The unseen performances of \gls{clip} have motivated a number of authors to identify the reasons behind its ostensible generalization ability and robustness towards domain shifts \citep{xue, nguyen, fang, tu, mayilvahanan2024, clip_domain}. \citet{gradeclip} explored a wide range of first-order methods to attribute similarity scores to images and captions independently and \citet{clip_surgery} proposed the \textsc{CLIPSurgery} method. \citet{tip} and \cite{taylorCAM} independently introduced a second-order variant of \textsc{GradCam} that can assess feature interactions.
 It can be applied to \gls{clip}; in Appendix \ref{apx:gradcam}, we show that it is a special case of our method.
-Most closely related to our work, \gls{interactionlime} \citep{ilime} pioneered the attribution of interactions between captions and images in \gls{clip} models.
-However, relying on a local bilinear approximation of \gls{clip}, it does not explain the original model and requires additional optimization and hyper-parameter tuning (cf. Appendix \ref{sec:ilime}).
-Last, the \gls{itsm} by \citet{itsm} and the method by \citet{paired_img_sim} are forward-facing saliency methods that compute importance values through pair-wise embedding multiplication.
+Most closely related to our work, \textsc{interactionLime} \citep{ilime} pioneered the attribution of interactions between captions and images in \gls{clip} models.
+However, relying on a local bilinear approximation of \gls{clip}, it does not explain the original model and requires additional optimization as well as hyper-parameter tuning (cf. Appendix \ref{sec:ilime}).
+Last, \gls{itsm} by \citet{itsm} and the method by \citet{paired_img_sim} are forward-facing saliency methods that compute importance values through pair-wise embedding multiplication.
 We compare these approaches against ours in Section \ref{sec:attr_eval}.